stuartfogel/CountingSheepPSG/README.md

 ## Prerequisites

 Mac, PC and Linux compatible.
-Designed for use with EEGLAB 2022 or later (https://eeglab.org) on Matlab R2020b or later (R2022b or later preferred).
+Designed for use with EEGLAB 2023 or later (https://eeglab.org) on Matlab R2020b or later (R2022b or later recommended).
 For use on continuous EEGLAB datasets (*.set).

 Works best if recording includes (in the EEG.event structure):